DPSO/qipBFT/README.md

     <sup><strong>Requires the latest version of <a href="https://github.com/CBATeam/CBA_A3/releases">CBA A3</a></strong></sup>
 </p>

-**[qip] BFT** is born out of the idea to rewrite a BFT script into a Mod and ending up writing it almost complete from scratch
+**[qip] BFT** is born out of the idea to rewrite a BFT script into a Mod and ending up writing it almost completely from scratch

 ## Features